yktoo/dklang/readme.txt

   resides in the program directory: this means you should redistribute all the language DLLs with each copy of the program.
 * And finally, language files are plain-text files so one can edit them with any text editor.
-ITE uses only compiled resource DLLs prepared with using special Tranlsation Manager.
+ITE uses only compiled resource DLLs prepared with using special Translation Manager.